rcastley/monitoring_pihole/README.md

 ## Step 3: Visualize Metrics with Splunk Observability Cloud (Optional)

+Now that we've set up the Pi-hole Exporter and OpenTelemetry, we can visualize the metrics in Splunk Observability Cloud.

+You can use the following dashboard to visualize the metrics collected by the Pi-hole Exporter and OpenTelemetry which is available to import into Splunk Observability Cloud which can be found [here](https://raw.githubusercontent.com/rcastley/monitoring_pihole/main/dashboard_Pi-Hole.json).

+For more information on how to import a new dashboard into an existing dashboard group, see [here](https://docs.splunk.com/Observability/en/data-visualization/dashboards/dashboards-import-export.html).

 ![Screenshot](screenshot2.png)

 ## Conclusion

 Monitoring Pi-hole with the Pi-hole Exporter and OpenTelemetry offers valuable insights into the performance and status of your ad-blocking service.

 By following this comprehensive guide, you can set up the OpenTelemetry to collect metrics from your Pi-hole installation easily.
 Sending the metrics to Splunk Observability Cloud enables you to visualize and analyze these metrics effectively, ensuring your Pi-hole operates optimally and enhances your online experience by blocking unwanted ads and trackers.

 Whether you're a home user or a network administrator, monitoring Pi-hole with these tools is a powerful way to maintain a clean and efficient network.